flexigpt/vscode-extension/README.md

 - Ask GPT AI models (GPT3, ChatGPT, etc) anything you want
   - Currently supported: OpenAI completion APIs, with GPT2/3 models

-- UI and access
-  - Keyboard shortcuts, editor/command context (right click in editor), command palette controls for quick access
-  - Chat activity bar interface for request/response interaction
-  - Export conversations to a file

 - Use pre-defined prompts in configuration files
   - Supports request parameter modifications for GPT APIs
   - Prompts can be enriched using predefined functions or custom functions
   - In built generic prompts and predefined functions for ease of use
   - Supports post-processing response via responseHandlers in prompts.

+- UI and access
+  - Keyboard shortcuts, editor/command context (right click in editor), command palette controls for quick access
+  - Chat activity bar interface for request/response interaction
+  - Export conversations to a file
+  - Copy, Insert, Create new file out of GPT response.

 - Detailed TODO:
   - Prompt files:
     - Add support for Pre processing the prompt before sending the API.